diegovfeder/diegovfeder/README.md

 # Hi there 👋

-My name is Diego Feder and I'm a brazilian dev working remotely since covid 🙃
+My name is Diego Feder and I'm a brazilian developer working remotely since covid 🙃

 ## About